CVUA-RRW/FooDMe/README.md

 ## Usage

-The documentation for this hosted on our [homepage](https://cvua-rrw.github.io/FooDMe/).
+The documentation for this workflow is hosted on our [homepage](https://cvua-rrw.github.io/FooDMe/).
 If you use this workflow for research, you can cite this repo using the DOI above.

 This workflow support snakemake´s standardized usage and is referenced in the